yoni/wetheentities/README.md

 ## We the Entities

-We the Entities is a RESTful web service for augmenting the [We the People](https://petitions.whitehouse.gov/) petition text with rich entities, sentiment analysis, and more.
+We the Entities adds rich entities, sentiment analysis, and other text-based analysis on petitions taken from the White House's [We the People](https://petitions.whitehouse.gov/) application.

+It provides a summary of the "entities" (e.g. people, places, organizations), themes, and phrases from petitions.
+It also discerns the sentiment of the author towards these entities (i.e. negative, neutral or positive).

+We the Entities includes a petition browser and a Developer API.

+Under the covers, We the Entities leverages text analysis services like Open Calais, AlchemyAPI, and Semantria to extract information from the petition title and body.

-#### Live instance of the app
+#### See the live instance of the app for examples

 http://wetheentities.herokuapp.com/